Your playbook to and through college

 3. How do you help with visa paperwork?

-4. What happens during summer and winter breaks? (housing, meals)
+4. What happens during summer and winter breaks?

-5. Are there payment plans available for the balance I need to pay?
+5. Are there payment plans available?

-Helpful Resources
+Helpful Links

-• NCAA Eligibility Center:
+NCAA Eligibility Center

-Register and check eligibility requirements
+Register and check eligibility requirements for all NCAA divisions

-U.S. Department of State advising network
+U.S. Department of State advising network for international students

-CSS Profile for institutional aid
+CSS Profile

-• Net Price Calculators:
+Net Price Calculators

 Ready to Start Your Journey?